Eyes That See in the Dark: Recording

 The finished instrumental tracks were dubbed onto the demos, and some of the guitar, bass, and synthesizer on the demos are heard in the completed mix.
 Ron Ziegler had to dub drums exactly in time with the drum machine used on the demos.
 Some of the musicians had also played on all of Andy Gibb's albums, Tim Renwick, George Terry, and Ron Ziegler.
 Barry and Maurice Gibb with Albhy Galuten appear both from the demo tracks and new recordings.
-"Islands in the Stream" was not a duet and Rogers was not happy with the recording.
+"Islands in the Stream" was not a duet, and Rogers was not happy with the recording.
 Only after Dolly Parton was brought in and recorded the song as a duet did it take off.

 The producers at the vocal dub sessions were surprised by Rogers's laid-back approach.
 He had kept the song demos in his possession for a period of time, but still needed to read lyric sheets while singing.
 He also, in Galuten's opinion, was just copying Barry's vocals instead of making the songs his own, a comment for which Galuten was banished from the rest of the vocal dub sessions.
 Kenny recalls it differently, that the producers urged him to sing them like Barry.
 At any rate, his vocals do follow Barry's closely.

 The Gatlin Brothers contributed background vocals on "Buried Treasure" and "Evening Star", though Barry and Maurice Gibb's backing vocals can be heard, as the demo was mixed into the final version.
-While the three members of the Bee Gees: Barry, Robin & Maurice Gibb did the same on "Living with You".
+The three members of the Bee Gees: Barry, Robin & Maurice Gibb did the same on "Living with You".